timcu/builder_police/set2/pycharm-edu-2/lesson1/task3_placing_several_blocks/task.md

 # Task 3 - Placing several blocks
 This is the easy course.
 Whenever the task asks for variable names or a formula, then it is also correct to just type in a number or list of numbers.
-The only time this won't work is for variables in loops.
+The only time this won't work is for variables in loops which we will look at in the task 4.

 ## Task
 Find your sign in Minetest to find your third task.
 Then complete the program on the left